Skip to main content

 Step 3: Create the Postgres database

-You can also use the fly postgres to create the database:
+You can also use the fly postgres to create the database

 fly postgres create